 Police: Hall of Famer Cortez Kennedy found dead

-The Orlando Police Department... .
-FILE - In this Saturday, Aug.
+In this Saturday, Aug.
 4, 2012, file photo, former NFL player Cortez Kennedy poses with a bust of himself during the induction ceremony at the Pro Football Hall of Fame, in Canton, Ohio.
+The Orlando Police Department confirmed that Kennedy was found dead Tuesday, May 23, 2017, in Orlando.

 Comments